Reading Time: 6 minutes

-The Big 3: Black Friday, Cyber Monday, and Thanksgiving.
-The season when sales are up, first-time website/app users keep pouring in, and new customers are plentiful.
+Black Friday.
+The season when sales are up, first-time website/app customers keep pouring in, and new customers are plentiful.

-Most marketers realise the value of personalisation in their communication.
-Hyper-personalised communication is not only appreciated but expected by the customer today.
+Most marketers realize the value of personalization in their communication.
+Hyper-personalized communication is not only appreciated but also expected by the customer today.

 The shoppers who buy from you during Black Friday or Cyber Monday could give you an insight into why they purchased from your website, mobile app, or store.
 You can then use this information to draft intent-based marketing messages.

 Simple.
 This cohort bought your product because they’re saving money buying from you or the lowest-priced product.
 These customers buy from your sale collection, avail discounts, coupons, etc. To gain their loyalty, marketers should promote limited-time sales, push notifications with discounts, coupons for referrals, etc.

 The Gen Z and millennial cohorts are a part of the “identity economy.”
 Before buying, they ask, “What is your brand helping me become?
 Some customers would want to buy a Chanel product because it makes them feel part of an elite community.
 Others may pride themselves on buying locally or buying only from vegan brands.
 This helps them align with their value system while making them feel part of a community.
 To gain loyalty, your brand message must communicate the values that resonate with your customers.
 This cohort is community-driven; therefore, promoting user-generated content might also tip them in your favour.

 Here, customers buy from you because there are no alternatives to what you sell.
 The customers in this segment are easily acquired but can quickly vanish if they see a cheaper or better quality alternative than yours.

 The best way to keep these customers engaged is to create meaningful experiences.
 Offer a subscription-based model to them.
 Retailers could also provide value-added services like free or express delivery, convenient returns, discounts when they spend more with you etc.